 - Licensing requirements

-The above list isn’t exhaustive, so get creative with your research, or better yet, check out our handy guide on the Best Rental Markets in California.
+The above list isn’t exhaustive, so get creative with your research.
+Or better yet, check out our handy guide on the Best Rental Markets in California.
 Regardless of how you approach this step, conducting thorough market research is the first step towards profitability.

 Do Some Math